LennartBra/NN-and-CNN-from-Scratch/README.md

-# Neural Network and Convolutional Neural Network from Scratch
+# Multilayer Perceptron and Convolutional Neural Network from Scratch

 ## Table of Contents
 [1.
 Description](#Description)\